America uses a disproportionate share of

 2005 has been in total small so far, at 0.5% for the period.
 This

-less able to buy cheap Chinese imports, and at the same time China has
+less able to buy cheap Chinese imports anyway, and at a time when the

 the opportunity to use US dollars to go on a strategic hydrocarbon and